bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/parittas.md

 > What is true Dhamma and what not\
 > Will never have the same results,\
-> While lack of Dhamma leads to hell-realms --\
+> While lack of Dhamma leads to hell-realms &ndash;\
 > True Dhamma takes one on a good course.

 </div>